 San Diego October Weather

 San Diego in September can be hot and dry in stretches.
-We’ve come off of an unusually monsoon-like, tropical summer with more cloud cover than usual.
-September has brought sunnier days and this pattern bleeds into the first 2-3 weeks of October, typically.
+It’s been a little humid even in September 2025.
+The days have been sunny and this pattern typically bleeds into the first 2-3 weeks of October.

-To give you an idea, the first week of October 2020 experienced a heatwave of temperatures reaching the mid-90s inland and low 80s on the coast.
+In recent years, early October has even experienced heatwaves, with temperatures reaching the mid-90s inland and low 80s on the coast.

 During October, the days grow shorter, and the air feels crisper in the morning and in the evenings.
 It’s still shorts weather during the day for the most part.